The Meseta

 419.0 KM to Santiago

-LLeaving Boadilla del Camino, the path runs straight and easy, following the old towpath of the Canal de Castilla.
-It’s one of the most peaceful stretches on the Camino—just you, the water, the trees, and the crunch of your boots on gravel.
+Leaving Boadilla del Camino, the path runs straight and easy, following the old tow path of the Canal de Castilla.
+It’s one of the most peaceful stretches on the Camino, just you, the water, the trees, and the crunch of your boots on gravel.
 The canal was built in the 18th century to transport grain, and it’s still full of quiet charm.
 You’ll likely see herons, ducks, and the occasional fisherman, and if the sun’s up, the trees along the edge offer just enough shade to keep things comfortable.

 After about 6 km, you come to Frómista.
-It’s a small town with Roman roots and a big pilgrim presence.
+It’s a small town with Roman roots and a significant pilgrim presence.
 The standout here is the Iglesia de San Martín, built in 1066.
 It’s one of the finest examples of pure Romanesque architecture in Spain.
 Perfectly proportioned, clean lines, beautiful stone carvings, and those iconic rounded arches.
-It’s small, but powerful—like stepping into another century.

 Albergue de peregrinos de Frómista